 Larry Schultz famously said that Rocket “gets you there faster” and he couldn’t be more right.
 How will you ever get the splits unless you take the tiny steps towards them?
 How will you handstand without first putting your hands on the floor and feeling your body weight in them?
 You have to start somewhere, so start now!

 Rocket Yoga is PLAYFUL, FUN and LIBERATING – come find all the Rocket feels with me in a workshop or retreat one day soon!

 See a guide to the 4 set Rocket sequences HERE

-This summer I completed a 60hr Yoga Teacher Training in Rocket Yoga with a former student of Larry Schultz himself, now Senior Teacher Trainer, Amber Gean at Yoga Ah in Cincinnati.
+Summer 2016 I completed a 60hr Yoga Teacher Training in Rocket Yoga with a former student of Larry Schultz himself, now Senior Teacher Trainer, Amber Gean at Yoga Ah in Cincinnati.